spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 - An Amazon Web Services (AWS) account added to your Palette project settings.
 Refer to the [Add an AWS Account to Palette](https://docs.spectrocloud.com/clusters/public-cloud/aws/add-aws-accounts) guide for instructions.
 - An SSH key available in the region where you plan to deploy the cluster.
 - [Docker Desktop](https://docs.docker.com/get-docker/) installed on your local machine to start the tutorial container.
-- Basic knowledge of Docker containers, Kubernetes manifest file attributes, and Terraform.
+- Basic knowledge of Docker containers and Kubernetes manifest file attributes.
+Refer to the [Docker Get Started](https://docs.docker.com/get-started/) guide and [Learn Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/) tutorial to start learning.

 If you choose to use an OCI registry, you will need the following item.
 <!--- - An active OCI registry such as [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) or [Harbor](https://goharbor.io/).-->